 The Mauritius Brauerei GmbH is a private brewery located in Zwickau, Germany.
 The Mauritius Brauerei GmbH was founded in 1859 and has been at the forefront of beer production and innovation in Zwickau.
-The brewery is currently run by Jörg Dierig, who is the Managing Partner.
-The brewery has received several awards, including for its commitment to its employee’s safety.
+Jörg Dierig, the Managing Partner, currently runs the brewery.
+The brewery has received several awards, including its commitment to its employees’ safety.

-The Mauritius Brauerei GmbH is committed to the highest standards of brewing beer.
-The brewery is a strong proponent of the city of Zwickau, as shown by the fact that its name mentions Mauritius, who is the patron saint of the city of Zwickau.
+Mauritius Brauerei GmbH is committed to the highest standards of beer brewing.
+The brewery is a strong proponent of the city of Zwickau, as shown by its name, which mentions Mauritius, the patron saint of the town of Zwickau.

-The dishes include grilled monkfish with roasted sweet potatoes, roasted chicken and root vegetables, roast beef and mashed potatoes, as well as several other dishes.
+The dishes include grilled monkfish with roasted sweet potatoes, roasted chicken and root vegetables, roast beef, mashed potatoes, and several other dishes.

-See Related: Best Things to do in Lower Saxony
+See Related: Things to Do in Lower Saxony

 Address: Franz-Brombach-Straße 1, 85435 Erding, Germany

-The Erdinger Brewery is a private brewery in Erding, Germany.
-It is a very well-known brewery for its wheat beers, and it is the biggest wheat beer brewery in the world.
-A German known opened the brewery as Johann Kienle in 1886.
+Erdinger Brewery is a private brewery in Erding, Germany, and is a very well-known brewery for its wheat beers, it is the biggest wheat beer brewery in the world.
+A German company opened the brewery Johann Kienle in 1886.
 The current name of the Erdinger Brewery was given to it by Franz Bombach, who was the owner in 1945.